seifalmotaz/cruky_archived/README.md

   query: for the request path query

-- `JsonRequest` for multipart form content type request and contains
+- `JsonRequest` for json content type request and contains

   path: for the request path `Uri`